norbix/norbix.github.io/about.markdown

 # LinkedIn

-If ur keen about my professional exp, my [LinkedIn profile](https://linkedin.com/in/norbix) be the best place to choose.
+If ur keen about my professional exp, my [LinkedIn profile](https://linkedin.com/in/norbix) be the best place to look up.

 # Twitter

-Wanna get the stream of my activity or hints (but not necessarily talk about at my blog), follow [@norbixio](https://twitter.com/norbixio)
+Wanna get the stream of my activity or hints (which I don't necessarily talk about at my blog), follow [@norbixio](https://twitter.com/norbixio)

 # GitHub